Remove the skin of the upper limb down to the elbow.

 The fascia in the armpit, or axilla, is thick and extensive, and contains several important groups of lymph nodes clustered around the deep and superficial veins.
 Vessels and nerves of the forelimb pierce the cervical body wall layers as they cross the first rib, and draw out a fascial prolongation known as the axillary sheath.
 The lateral thoracic branch of the axillary artery runs down the rib cage near the origins of these lateral cutaneous nerves; its branches help to supply the breast.

-- Clear away the superficial fascia, superficial veins and lymph nodes, and cutaneous nerves, exposing the axillary sheath.
+Clear away the superficial fascia, superficial veins and lymph nodes, and cutaneous nerves, exposing the axillary sheath.

-- Open the sheath and identify the axillary artery and vein.
+Open the sheath and identify the axillary artery and vein.

 Once the subclavian artery passes the first rib, it is renamed the axillary artery.
 The axillary artery gives rise to the following branches: superior thoracic, thoracoacromial, lateral thoracic, anterior and posterior humeral circumflex, and subscapular.

-- Identify the axillary nerve, the radial nerve, the nerves to the latissimus group (upper subscapular, thoracodorsal, and lower subscapular nerves), and the subscapular artery.
+From the posterior cord find the axillary nerve and the nerves to the latissimus group (upper subscapular, thoracodorsal, and lower subscapular nerves).

-8. FLEXORS OF THE ARM
+6. FLEXORS OF THE ARM

 Anatomically the word “arm” is restricted to the upper limb between the shoulder and elbow.
 There are only four muscles in the arm: one in the extensor compartment, the triceps brachii, and three in the flexor compartment, the biceps brachii, coracobrachialis, and brachialis.

-- Separate the three flexors, biceps brachii, coracobrachialis, and brachialis and compare their origins.
+Separate the three flexors, biceps brachii, coracobrachialis, and brachialis and compare their origins.

-- Expose the tendon of the long head of the biceps in the intertubercular groove, noting its synovial sheath.
+Expose the tendon of the long head of the biceps in the intertubercular groove, noting its synovial sheath.
 The origin itself from the supraglenoid tubercle will be seen when the shoulder joint is dissected.

-- The insertions of both biceps brachii and brachialis cannot be seen until some dissection has been done in the forearm.
+The insertions of both biceps brachii and brachialis cannot be seen until some dissection has been done in the forearm.